-Types of Export Incentives Schemes & Benefits in India
+Types of Export Incentive Schemes & Benefits in India

 Since the initiation of the liberalization plan in the 1990s, the economic reforms have emphasized the open market economic policies.
 Foreign investments have come in various sectors, and there has been good growth in the standard of living, per capita income and Gross Domestic Product.
 Moreover, there has been a greater emphasis on flexible business and doing away with excessive red-tapism and government regulations.